ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 Thus, it is critical that the master and worker nodes be assigned static (fixed) IP addresses, so that communication between them still holds even when the gateway IP address of the hotspot changes.
 To assign static IP addresses to the nodes, an additional FRITZ!Box Router is used.
 Here are the steps to set up static IP addresses:

-- Set up all hardware as shown in the Network Architecture in the [Overview](#overview) section, then turn on all hardware and hotspot.
+- Turn on all hardware shown in the Network Architecture part of the [Overview section](#overview).
+- Share the hotspot device's internet connection with the router through USB-Tethering.
-- Connect local PC with the router WLAN network using its SSID and password.
+- Connect local PC and all Raspberry Pi with the router's WLAN network using its SSID and password.
 - On local PC, enter `ipconfig` on Command Prompt (in Windows) and look for the Default Gateway IP address of the router network, which is `192.168.178.1` for this project.
 - Still on local PC, enter the IP address just found in a browser to open the router (FRITZ!Box) user interface (see below image; `KIEN-LEGION5` and `Google Pixel 5` were the local PC and hotspot device used, respectively).